Hey there, my name is Eric. Welcome to Spirits Don't Fly!

 About The Website

 I built this site from scratch.
 I figured, what's the worst possible thing to do when you want a blog?
 Then I went and cried my figurative share of tears while coding up the site.
-It's a crazy amount of work, but it's something I can say I've built myself.
+It's a crazy amount of time and effort to put in, but it's something I can say I've built myself.
 And that makes me feel good again.
 I wanted to be able to control everything on my website, how it looks, how it functions, how it feels, everything.
 It's built using Vue's offspring Nuxt as a framework and Vuetify for the user interface.
 If that sounds like gibberish to you, don't worry.
 I'll share a few things about how I built this site in future videos on Youtube, and not in the typical programmer lingo as you may have learned to fear.
 I hate unnecessarily complicated communication.
 And I love simplicity.
 Aren't you happy you came to this positive place?

-As for the content on this site, it's always somehow about our zeitgeist, the spirit of our time, the culture we live in, the way we think.
+As for the content on this site, it's always somehow about our zeitgeist, the culture we live in, the way we think.
 Zeitgeist is a German word and it literally means the spirit of our time.
 It's about the spirit that leaves volatile imprints of footsteps.
 That's what Spirits Don't Fly stands for.
 It's about capturing the contemporary experience of the spirit we live in.
 No, we won't track down the spirit here; we don't want to scare it, but we will quietly follow it.
 Bring your slippers!

 Is This Blog For You?